stockalgo/stolgo/README.md

 is_be = breakout_test.is_breaking_out(dfs,periods=None,percentage=None) #periods:Number of candles,percentage: range of consolidation in percentage
 ```

+## Todo
+- Add unittest
+- Add more features such as Support Resistance, momemtum, etc.
+- Add Event-Driven Backtester

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.